 The College of Veterinary Medicine offers a number of summer educational and internship opportunities for veterinary students.

-- DVIP (Dairy Veterinary Internship Program) gives veterinary students the opportunity to collaborate with leading veterinarians in the dairy veterinary medicine industry while not only learning the principles of dairy herd health and management, but designing and executing dairy field trials.
+- The BVIP (Bovine Veterinary Internship Program) gives veterinary students the opportunity to collaborate with leading veterinarians in the bovine veterinary medicine industry while not only learning the principles of dairy herd health and management, but designing and executing bovine field trials.

 - Participants in SVIP (Swine Veterinary Internship Program) collaborate with veterinarians at production systems and/or practices where they design and execute field trials with guidance from mentors.
 Students will design and execute diagnostic test sampling and implement the principles and methods of swine diagnostic collection, testing and interpretation.